 Now, before concentrating solely on the reception area, gaining a full understanding of the effect different colours have is a good place to begin when it comes to designing any new workplace.
 To provide some context, it’s worth referencing a recent University of Texas study which found that overly grey, beige and/or white offices led to staff showing increased feelings of sadness and depression, especially in women, while men encountered similar emotions when placed in overly purple and orange work environments.

 However, it is important to point out that there are a large number of variables such as individuals reacting differently to different visual stimuli, the variance in tones of the same colour and importantly, how different colours are used together in combination.
-Consequently, the simple, perceived rule of thumb that for example, yellow is good energising staff, orange can inspire creativity and blue exudes calm cannot be wholly adhered to and requires far more thought.
+Consequently, the simple, perceived rule of thumb that for example, yellow is the good energising stuff, orange can inspire creativity and blue exudes calm cannot be wholly adhered to and requires far more thought.
 I know, there is a lot of conflicting theory and it can appear confusing, so where do you start and what do office designers need to keep in mind when selecting colours to use?